- 1 x KMAG 6-Line SPMT

 An engineering and manufacturing firm hadn’t had the best of luck with transporting one of their ship loaders; on a barge trip to British Columbia, it became dislodged from lashing in rough seas, and fell partially overboard.
 Since it was submerged in water, it needed to return to Vancouver, WA for repair–and on the way, it was damaged again from a collision with a piling at the nearby boat launch.

-Needless to say, when it was time to load and lash the ship loader back onto a barge for the return trip, they needed someone who could complete the job without any further incidents.
-When they got in touch with Omega Morgan, we were confident our team’s expertise in heavy rigging and specialized transportation would be a perfect match for this complicated move.
+Needless to say, when it was time to load and lash the ship loader back onto a barge for the return trip, they needed a heavy lift and rigging company who could complete the job without any further incidents.
+When they got in touch with Omega Morgan, we were confident our team’s expertise in heavy lift, rigging and transportation would be a perfect match for this complicated move.

 WHEN HILLS ARE STEEP AND TIDES ARE AGAINST YOU